 By Bushra L.

 Before collaborating for the first time with a translation agency, freelance translators may need to check its reputation in terms of payment.
+They need to check the credibility of translation companies as a first step in any translation project.
 Unfortunately, many translators report the failure of some companies to pay them.
 To avoid similar situations, a freelance translator would contact his/her colleagues who had worked for the same company to make sure they got paid.
 For this reason, some websites invite freelance translators to share their feedback about their work experience, be it positive or negative.

-Here is a list of some websites that can be used to check the credibility of translation agencies based on other translators’ experience:
+Here is a list of some websites that can be used to check the credibility of translation companies based on other translators’ experience:

 Proz business members (translation companies and agencies) care about the feedback of translators.
 The low rating given by translators on Proz can adversely affect the reputation of translation companies.
 Proz can prevent a company from using its services if two non-payment complaints about the same company were posted.
 In this regard, Proz bans this company from posting jobs and displays a banning message on its page.
 You only have to type the name of the company to get ratings of other translators.